tarafaa/portfolio_electrical/FPGA_Digital_Processing_System/README.md

 y = conv(x, h);
 ```

-The MATLAB results were compared against the corresponding outputs produced by the Verilog simulation.
+The MATLAB results were compared against the corresponding outputs produced by the HDL simulation.

 ```text
         Verilog RTL